How can I watch BOYCOTT?

 What are anti-boycott laws?

 Anti-boycott laws use the government’s economic leverage to target individuals and companies who engage in boycotts as a form of protest or political expression.
 These laws remove the legal protection that has been awarded to boycotts for generations, granting governments the power to condition jobs on political viewpoints.

 Since 2015, 36 states have passed laws that penalize those engaging in boycotts and other nonviolent measures aimed at pressuring Israel on its human rights record.
 More recently, states have used these Israel-focused laws as a template for further attacks on the right to protest, by introducing legislation punishing companies that boycott or divest from the fossil fuels and firearms industries.
 Learn more here.

 Boycott was funded through support from dozens of foundations and individuals who believed in us early and supported us at every juncture.
 We’re grateful for the support of film industry leaders including The Bertha Doc Society Journalism Fund, IDA Enterprise Documentary Fund, Sundance Institute, Fork Films, CrossCurrents Foundation, Threshold Foundation, and Perspective Fund.
 The film was also made possible by longstanding partners who have supported Just Vision’s efforts over the years.

 Who owns the rights to BOYCOTT and which rights are available for distribution?

 All rights to Boycott are owned by Just Vision.
-If you're interested in screening the film, please email us at email@example.com to secure the appropriate license.
+If you're interested in screening the film, please visit our host a screening page to secure the appropriate license.
 If you are a distributor or sales agent interested in theatrical, broadcast, streaming, VOD or DVD rights, please email us at firstname.lastname@example.org.